 Note that, apparently, the problem under study is related not only to the Cauchy rigidity theorem and synthetic geometry, but also to the problems of computer vision, pattern recognition, and image understanding.
 We refer the interested reader, e.\,g., to the book \cite{HZ04}, although in it, as in other books and articles on computer vision known to us, the problem we are studying is not studied directly.

 Obviously, if the polyhedra $P$ and $P'$ in $\mathbb{R}^3$ are affine-equivalent, then their corresponding faces are also affine-equivalent to each other.
 The converse, however, is not true.
-To verify this, consider two convex triangular bipyramids $P$ and $P'$ such that the length of all edges of $P$ is equal to 1, and the length of one edge of $P'$ connecting a vertex of valency 3 with a vertex of valency 4 is not equal to 1, while the lengths of all other edges of $P'$ are equal to 1.
+To verify this, consider two convex triangular bipyramids $P$ and $P'$ such that the length of every edge of $P$ is equal to 1, and the length of one edge of $P'$ connecting a vertex of valency 3 with a vertex of valency 4 is not equal to 1, while the length of every other edge of $P'$ is equal to 1.
 The affine equivalence of the corresponding faces of $P$ and $P'$ obviously follows from the fact that any two triangles are affine-equivalent to each other.
 However, as is easy to see, $P$ and $P'$ themselves are not affine-equivalent.

-Therefore, the main problem studied in this article can be reformulated as follows: ``what additional conditions on the developments of two convex polyhedra (in addition to the condition of affine equivalence of the corresponding faces) guarantee the affine equivalence of the polyhedra themselves?''
+Therefore, the main problem studied in this article can be reformulated as follows: ``what additional conditions on the developments of two convex polyhedra (in addition to the condition of the affine equivalence of the corresponding faces) guarantee the affine equivalence of the polyhedra themselves?''

 The article is organized as follows.
 In Section~\ref{sec2}, we refine the terminology and formulate results of other authors in a form which is convenient for our purposes.
 In Section~\ref{sec3}, we prove that if polyhedra are simple (i.\,e., if exactly three faces are incident to each vertex), then the affine equivalence of the faces already implies the affine equivalence of the polyhedra themselves (i.\,e., no additional conditions are needed).
-In Section~\ref{sec4}, we study our problem for suspensions, i.\,e., for polyhedra combinatorially equivalent to regular $n$-gonal bipyramids.
-In Section~\ref{sec5}, we study an auxiliary local problem of affine equivalence of two polyhedra, each of which is homeomorphic to a disk and contains only three faces.
+In Section~\ref{sec4}, we study our problem for suspensions, i.\,e., for polyhedra combinatorially equivalent to regular $n$-gonal convex bipyramids.
+In Section~\ref{sec5}, we study an auxiliary local problem of the affine equivalence of two polyhedra, each of which is homeomorphic to a disk and contains only three faces.
 Finally, in Section~\ref{sec6}, we describe some algorithm for recognizing affine-equivalent polyhedra from their natural developments, based on the ideas developed in Sections~\ref{sec3}--\ref{sec5}, suitable for polyhedra of any combinatorial structure.
 For some pairs of polyhedra, it can certify that they are not affine-equivalent.
 Note that this algorithm can be applied not only to convex or closed polyhedra.